danieladuarteng/leitura/README.md

 ## Run:

-To run the project enter:
+To run the project

+Access the folder: *api-server* and input in GitBash:

+`node server`

+And access the folder: *frontend* and input in GitBash:

 `npm start`